MicrosoftDocs/azure-devops-docs/docs/marketplace/install-extension.md

 ::: moniker range="azure-devops"

-- To install extensions, you must be a member of the Project Collection Administrators group.
+- You must be a member of the Project Collection Administrators group to install extensions.
 Organization owners are automatically members of this group.
 If you don't have permissions, you can [request extensions](./request-extensions.md) instead or [look up a project collection administrator](../organizations/security/look-up-project-collection-administrators.md).
 - Private extensions must be shared with your organization to be installed.
 Check out the [publishing documentation](../extend/publish/overview.md) for information on how to share private extensions.

 ::: moniker-end